Skip to main content

 Protection and resilience of women and girls in crisis response and recovery efforts including 'Covid19' are enhanced

-The outcome was achieved in 2021.
-Women and girls in the Rohingya community and host community were able to access essential gender-responsive services and information, participate in humanitarian response, demonstrate leadership, and access education and income generation opportunities despite the pandemic.
-During the reporting year, the Rohingya refugee community members were sensitized to COVID-19 prevention, gender-based violence, prevention of sexual exploitation and assault (PSEA), and child marriage.
-72,547 people (21,685 women, 16,626 men, 18,078 girls, and 16,158 boys) were reached through community engagement and mobilization sessions (door-to-door visits and focus group discussions) conducted by 46 Rohingya refugee women and men who are working as UN Women volunteers.
-Access to life-saving information and services were enhanced ensuring first aid and psychosocial support, GBV case management and referral, life skills, leadership training, and livelihood opportunities, provided through the five UN Women Multi-purpose Women’s Centers (MPWCs) in camps.
-The camps supported 47,640 Rohingya women and girls (including 33,893 women and 13,747 adolescent girls).
-Through an additional three UN Women Multi-purpose Women’s Centers located in the host community, 9,416 women and girls within the host community (including 5,065 women and 4,351 girls) were empowered.
-Leadership capacities within the Rohingya and host community have increased for 7,981 women and girls (including 7,921 host community women and girls and 60 Rohingya community women) through the leadership learning opportunities at the MPWCs and community engagement activities.
-Women and girls are economically stronger, as reflected by the monthly income generation totaling BDT 3,255 per month for 568 women and girls (428 Rohingya community and 140 from host community, 183 adolescent girls, and 385 women).
-This was attributed to the livelihoods training and grants they received through UN Women interventions.
-The Second Chance Education Program increased the basic literacy and numeracy skills of 302 women and girls (211 women and 91 girls) from the Rohingya community and 855 women and girls (664 women and 191 girls) from the host community.
-Additionally, 30,479 Rohingya women and girls (including 35 who identify as LGBTI and 440 female sex workers) benefitted from sexual reproductive health and rights (SRHR) knowledge and services provided in 10 Rohingya refugee camps.
-Critical gender-responsive policing services to women and girls have been strengthened in the camp which resulted in 335 gender-based violence (GBV) cases being reported in 2021.
-This increase in reporting was a direct response to the deployment of 60 trained female police in 5 camps (Camp 5,9,20, 20Ext, 21, and 27), including at the newly established Women and Children Help Desks (WCHD).
-UN Women directly contributed to these results through its Multi-Purpose Women Centers in the Camps, and in the host community, in cooperation with its responsible parties BRAC, Action Aid Bangladesh, Dan Church Aid (DCA), and Oxfam, who ensure the provision of livelihood and leadership training, along with the Second Chance Education programmes.
+The outcome was achieved.
+Women and girls in the Rohingya community and host community were able to access to essential gender responsive services and information, participate in humanitarian response, demonstrate leadership and access education and income generation opportunities despite the pandemic.
+In the reporting year, the Rohingya refugee community members were sensitized on COVID-19 prevention, gender-based violence, PSEA, and child marriage which is reflected through an enhanced awareness of 72,547 people (21,685 women, 16,626 men, 18078 girls and 16158 boys) due to community engagement and mobilization sessions (door-to-door visits and focus group discussions) conducted by 46 Rohingya refugee women and men who are working as UN Women volunteers.
+Access to life saving information and services were enhanced ensuring first aid and, psychosocial support, GBV case management and referral, life skills, leadership training and livelihood opportunities, provided through the five UN Women Multi-purpose Women’s Centers (MPWCs) in camps, which supported 47,640 Rohingya women and girls (including 33,893 women and 13,747 adolescent girls) and through additional three UN Women Multi-purpose Women’s Centers located in the host community.
+These three MPWC’s empowered 9,416 women and girls within the host community (including 5,065 women and 4,351 girls).
+Leadership capacities within the Rohingya and host community has increased for 7,981 women and girls (including 7,921 host community women and girls and 60 Rohingya community women) through the leadership learning opportunities at the MPWCs and community engagement activities.
+Women and girls are economically stronger which reflect in 3255 BDT per month income generation of 568 women and girls (428 Rohingya community and 140 from Host community, 183 adolescent girls and 385 women) which is attributed to the livelihoods training and grants they received.
+The Second Chance Education Program has increased the basic literacy and numeracy skills of for 302 women and girls (211 women and 91 girls) from the Rohingya community and 855 women and girls (664 women and 191 girls) from the Host community.
+Additionally, 30,479 Rohingya women and girls (including 35 LGBTI, 440 female sex workers) benefitted from sexual reproductive health and rights (SRHR) knowledge and services provided in 10 Rohingya refugee camps.
+Critical gender-responsive policing services to women and girls have been strengthened in the camp which resulted in 335 GBV cases being reported this year.
+This increase in reporting is a direct response to the deployment of 60 trained female police in 5 camps (Camp 5,9,20, 20Ext, 21 and 27), including at the newly established Women and Children Help Desks.
+UN Women directly contributed to these results through its Multi-Purpose Women Centers in the Camps, and in the host community, in cooperation with its responsible parties BRAC, Action Aid Bangladesh, Dan Church Aid (DCA) and Oxfam, who ensure the provision of livelihood and leadership trainings, along with the Second Chance Education programmes.
 In addition, UN Women provided technical assistance to the Bangladesh Police and Bangladesh Police Women Network to support their capacity development.
-UN Women also deployed six Gender Field Officers at the Camp in Charge (CiC) Offices, who worked closely with UN Women volunteers for community outreach despite the COVID-19 lockdowns.
-UN Women provided increased interagency coordination and technical support to key sectors through the Gender Hub and Gender in Humanitarian Action Working Group (GiHA WG) and worked closely with key sectors and some sub-sectors for capacity building of gender mainstreaming within the Rohingya response.
-The Government of Bangladesh, Refugee Relief and Repatriation Commissioner (RRRC), Camp in Charges CiCs, District Commissioner Office, Bangladeshi Police, and the Armed Police Batallion, UNDP, IOM, UNHCR, FAO, UNFPA, Women-Led Organizations, and Women Focus Organizations and civil society were all critical partners.
-To improve connections and strengthen women's leadership, a Women Empowerment and Leadership Technical Working Group (WELTWG) was also formed with WLOs and WFOs.
-The Group's co-chairs oversee the running of the WELTWG with Gender Hub having provided coordination and advisory functions.
-This outcome already led to impact level changes as demonstrated by the increase in the GBV reporting through the WCHDs.
+UN Women also deployed 6 Gender Field Officers at the Camp in Charge (CiC) Offices, who worked closely with UN Women volunteers for community outreach despite the COVID-19 lock downs.
+UN Women provided interagency coordination and technical support to key sectors were increased through the Gender Hub and Gender in Humanitarian Action Working Group and worked closely with key sectors for gender mainstreaming.
+The Government of Bangladesh, Refugee Relief and Repatriation Commissioner (RRRC), Camp in Charges (CiCs), District Commissioner (DC) Office, Bangladeshi Police and APBn, UNDP, IOM, UNHCR, FAO, UNFPA, women’s organizations and civil society were all critical partners.
+The Theory of Change is still applicable.
+This Outcome already led to the impact level changes as demonstrated by the increase in the GBV reporting through the WCHDs.
+As a lesson learned, UN Women will continue to keep the good practise of supporting Bangladesh Police for increasing their gender responsive policing capacity and for deployment of women police, as well as the community outreach through the Rohingya volunteers as those approaches prove to be successful.